 The new approach to Annual Programme Review focuses on recording continuous reflection and enhancement at the point at which information is available for review.
 The approach is designed to build a continuous record of each programme over time and to remove the lag inherent in traditional annual review processes by enabling academic staff to respond to live data and record actions they would likely be taking anyway, thus making the process more effective at driving enhancement, rather than a bureaucratic ‘tick box’ exercise.
 This practice is in line with the sector generally

-A new Annual Programme Review Form was developed in 2018 and launches in January 2019.
+A new Annual Programme Review Form was developed in 2018 and launched in January 2019.
 Relevant sections are flagged to Programme Directors throughout the year when relevant data becomes available.
 Programme Directors are invited to reflect on what has gone well for their programmes in certain areas, what has gone less well, and what actions are they going to take to enhance their programmes.
 This revised approach to action planning sees a single ‘live’ action plan managed by each Subject Area means that actions can be recorded and monitored more effectively across all areas.

 The new approach aims to build a dialogue between Academic Quality Services, the Learning, Teaching and Quality Committee, the Faculties/Schools and Programme Directors, who will be invited to identify where they may require further support.

 Why should I Complete Annual Programme Review - How does it Benefit me or my Students?